These healthy pumpkin brownies are not only decadently chocolatey, they are gluten-free, dairy-free and low carb as well. Guilt free pleasure!

 Instructions

-(This section contains step by step instructions and photos that show how to make this recipe.
-Find the recipe card with ingredient amounts and nutritional information at the bottom of the post.)
+This section contains step-by-step instructions and photos that show how to make this recipe.
+See the recipe card for full information on ingredients and quantities

-Combine all dry ingredients in a large mixing bowl.
+Step 1: Combine all dry ingredients in a large mixing bowl.
 Option to also add a pinch of sea salt.

-Add the wet ingredients.
+Step 2: Add the wet ingredients.

-Stir until a smooth batter forms.
+Step 3: Stir until a smooth batter forms.

-Line a baking dish with parchment paper and add the brownie batter.
+Step 4: Line a baking dish with parchment paper and add the brownie batter.
 Bake until a toothpick inserted comes out clean.

-Drizzle with sugar free chocolate!
+Step 5: Drizzle with sugar free chocolate!

-Top Tips
+Katrin's Top Tips

-Room temperature ingredients.
+Use room temperature ingredients.
 This way, the brownies will rise better.
 If you use cold ingredients, the oven time will increase as well.

 Check the sweetness.
 Always taste the batter!
 I don't like my bakes too sweet, feel free to add more sugar substitute to taste.